How much does a WMS cost?

 However, it is crucial to carefully assess the cost of logistics software.
 For example, the temptation to use second-hand equipment, reuse existing warehouse equipment, or purchase custom parts from a broker can be counterproductive, as this equipment is not always certified by the WMS vendor.
 Furthermore, reused equipment may not come with a maintenance contract guaranteeing standard replacement within 24 hours, for instance.

-What internal resource(s) should I provide?
+What internal resource(s) should I plan for?

 The time spent internally working on a WMS implementation project is far from negligible.
 We distinguish between the time spent on:

-- Collect information in the field,
+- Collecting information in the field,

-- Make purchases (materials, consumables, additional services),
+- Making purchases (equipment, consumables, additional services),

 - Update the data that will be injected into the WMS (especially the product records and the location file, which are very data-intensive),

-- Communicate internally and externally,
+- Communicating both internally and externally,

-Estimates of time and resources required
+Estimates of time and resources needed

 - And a ratio of "1 to 0.5" for each member of the project team.